The Rules of The Lake Waubeeka Association Authority

 - Motorized vehicles may not be operated or parked on any land owned by the LWA (except on roadways and areas designated for such use), or on any land owned by another member without the member’s permission.

-- To protect the safety of the residents, especially children, the speed limit for all community roads is 15 miles per hour.
+- To protect the safety of the residents, especially children, the speed limit for all community roads is 15 mph.
 All roadway signs (speed limit, one way, stop, no parking, and the like) must be obeyed.

 - Because the LWA plows snow on community roads, vehicles should not be parked on them during the winter months.
 The LWA is not responsible for snowplow damage to any vehicle parked along a roadway.